CONTENTS

 3. How does extended product management support existing e-commerce implementations?

-A: We have several e-commerce platforms that have made interface implementations against Netvisor, and the features of extended product management are designed with companies' e-commerce implementations in mind.
+A: Several online stores use interface implementations against Netvisor, and the features of extended product management are designed to support companies' e-commerce implementations.

 4. What is the use of barcodes in Netvisor in connection with product management?